Ask us your questions about studying sport, exercise and health at Bath

 During a recorded webinar, undergraduate sport, exercise and health students and teaching staff answered questions about studying at Bath and UK student life.

-We are known for our excellent sports, exercise and health courses, and placed 8th in the world in the QS World University Rankings by Subject 2022 for Sports-Related Subjects.
+We are known for our excellent sports, exercise and health courses, and placed in the top 10 in the world in the QS World University Rankings by Subject 2023 for Sports-Related Subjects.

 You don't need to be good at sport to study a sports degree.
 You can explore topics like coaching, management, leisure and physical activity, and how the body works.